Runnable/docs/pricing/_posts/2016-12-12-how-do-i-cancel-my-runnable-account.md

 ---
 title: How do I cancel my Runnable account?
-category: pricing
+shortTitle: Cancellation
 step: 2
-description: How to disable your account at Runnable
+description: How to disable your account at Runnable and halt billing.
 ---

 Please contact us at [support@runnable.com](mailto:support@runnable.com) to cancel your account.